GoogleCloudPlatform/generative-ai/gemini/sample-apps/image-bash-jam/README.md

 # TODO(ricc): Also un-commnent the GoogleCloudPlatform line
 # DELETEME END
 cd gemini/sample-apps/image-bash-jam/

+# [optional] If you like a colored shell, do this.
+If not, scripts will detect its absence and will just print in shell default color (see `_lolcat` in `_common.sh`).
+gem install lolcat
 ```

 2. First check authentication.
 Make sure you login with gcloud (or whatever login you want to do) and set up the project_id correctly.